karlotness/adrt/docs/develop.contribute.rst

 names starting with an underscore and should *not* be listed in :pycode:`__all__`.

-For each new function, consider their call signature.
-Functions of a single parameter, or for which parameters do not have descriptive names should use positional-only parameters.
+For each new function, consider its call signature.
+Functions of a single parameter, or for which parameters do not have descriptive names, should use positional-only parameters.
 Some function arguments---particularly boolean flags---should be keyword-only.
 See information on :term:`parameters <python:parameter>` from the Python documentation for more information on parameter types.